-Weekend #2 – Part 2: Understanding Alignment, Functional and Organic
+Day 3 and 4: Understanding Alignment, Functional and Organic

 We will go further into the study of skeletal variations and individual modifications, which we reinforce with continual, live and interactive anatomical studies; and because the source of most injuries in Yoga is a misunderstanding of anatomical differences in our bones.
 We will go further into the study of Functional Alignment and into schematics of muscle, fascia and subtle energy channels in order to focus less on what we are avoiding and a little more on our target areas in each posture.

-This weekend culminates into the art of developing an effective and appropriate Energy Curve in a yoga class, and the art of sequencing Yin Yoga postures for a dominantly Yin class or as a means to support a more fiery and/or fluid Flow (Yang) class.
+These 2 days culminate into the art of developing an effective and appropriate Energy Curve in a yoga class, and the art of sequencing Yin Yoga postures for a dominantly Yin class or as a means to support a more fiery and/or fluid Flow (Yang) class.

 Cost and Registration

 Registration closes March 10, 2016, at 5:00 pm.

 Fee includes handouts and a 5-Class Package valid for one year.